 - We control what we make recur.
 A methodology for providing impact data will serve as a program implementation component.

 Several board members have run for a City Council office.
-The recognition is helpful, but the desire to do more is the motivation.
+The recognition is helpful, but the motivation is to do more.
 Study the map below as a Board Member.
 Count the City Council members responsible for your district.
 Ordinary people can build organizational development and leadership skills.
 They don’t need permission.

 Goals of the Strategic Planning Process